Best Hybrid Mattress for Side Sleepers

 The Purple® Hybrid mattress contains Purple’s® unique Purple Grid™ technology, also known plainly as the Purple Grid™.
 Made of a hyper-elastic polymer, this grid conforms to each sleeper’s unique shape while maximizing breathability and reducing motion transfer.

-Purple® offers a 100-day sleep trial with a 21-day break-in period.
+Every Purple® mattress comes with a 100-day sleep trial with a 21-day break-in period.
 During that time, you can exchange or return the mattress only once.
 They provide a 10-year limited warranty that covers defects and indentations over one inch.

 - Purple Grid™ contours to the body’s curves